Ramana-C/Rock-Paper-Scissor-prediction-using-computer-vision/README.md

 To train the model, open the `train_model.ipynb` notebook in Jupyter and run all cells.
 This notebook will load the dataset, preprocess the images, and train a convolutional neural network (CNN) to classify the hand gestures.

 ## Testing the Model

-After training, you can test the model's performance by opening the `test_model.ipynb` notebook in Jupyter and running all cells.
-This notebook will load the trained model and evaluate it on the test dataset to provide metrics such as accuracy and loss.
+After training, you can test the model's performance by opening the test_model.ipynb notebook in Jupyter and running all cells.
+This notebook uses OpenCV to capture live images through your webcam or load images for testing.
+The model will predict the hand gesture shown in the image and display the results.

 ## Results
 The model should achieve a high accuracy in predicting the hand gestures.
 The results of the model will be displayed after running the test notebook.

 ## Future Work